 - They will often ask you if you have noticed an increase in the size in your breasts.
 They'll ask if they feel fuller, heavier?
 Perhaps you noticed that they felt warmer or firmer.
 As your milk increases in volume, these are some of the changes you will likely feel in your breasts.
 You may also start hearing your baby gulping your milk too!
 If you are not noticing these signs by the third day, it is advisable to discuss this with your healthcare provider.

 - If your healthcare provider notices from any of these points we have just discussed that your milk supply seems to be slightly delayed, they may suggest that you start pumping as well as breastfeeding.
 This advice is given to help stimulate your milk-making cells.
 Your healthcare provider would likely recommend that you continue to pump until your baby is able to breastfeed effectively and once you have a sufficient milk supply.
 Once this has happened, they will likely advise you to stop pumping and just breastfeed - and, of course, get plenty of rest in between.

 Know When to Seek Help

 For most new moms, the milk will come in on time.
 However, for those moms who are at greater risk of a delay, it is good to know when to seek early and appropriate help.
 Never be afraid of asking for help or questioning what is happening!
 Feeling well-informed helps us to feel in control and confident, and that is one of the most important things when we are starting out in our breastfeeding journey.

 If your baby is breastfeeding with no problems and your milk supply is on track, then your healthcare provider will not need to give you any extra feeding plans.
 Instead, they will just give you support and ongoing encouragement.

-Check out our other videos for more breastfeeding support and tips to help you in those first few days and weeks with your little one!
+For extra help, download our printable feeding and pumping log to keep track of your little one's feedings and your pumping sessions through those early days and nights.
+You can also check out our other videos for more breastfeeding support and tips to help you during the first few days and weeks with your little one!